-Many people want to cut the cord on cable, but they fear losing their favorite shows or live sports.
-Thanks to live TV streaming services, that is no longer a problem.
+Many people want to cut the cord on cable but fear losing their favorite shows or live sports.
+Live TV streaming services eliminate that problem.

 Service | Cost | Free Trial | Locals (Y/N) | Streams | Profiles | DVR | Chs. |